Nonlinear flows and rigidity results on compact manifolds

-If $d=1$, then $\Lambda=\lambda_1$. \end{thm} While the case $p=2^*$ is not covered in Theorem~\ref{Thm:Main2}, inequality~\eqref{Ineq:Interp} holds in that case by taking the limit $p\to2^*_-$ when $d\ge3$.
-In the limit case $p=1$, inequality~\eqref{Ineq:Interp} is nothing else but the Poincar\'e inequality which is consistent with the fact that $\lim_{p\to1_+}\Lambda_\star(p)=\lim_{p\to1_+}\lambda_\star(p)=\lambda_1$.
+If $p=1$, then $\Lambda=\lambda_1$. \end{thm} While the case $p=2^*$ is not covered in Theorem~\ref{Thm:Main2}, Inequality~\eqref{Ineq:Interp} holds in that case by taking the limit $p\to2^*_-$ when $d\ge3$.
+In the limit case $p=1$, Inequality~\eqref{Ineq:Interp} is nothing else but the Poincar\'e inequality which is consistent with the fact that $\lim_{p\to1_+}\Lambda_\star(p)=\lim_{p\to1_+}\lambda_\star(p)=\lambda_1$.
 Using $u=1+\eps\,\varphi$ as a test function where $\varphi$ is an eigenfunction associated with the lowest positive eigenvalue of $-\Lap$, it is a classical result that the optimal constant in~\eqref{Ineq:Interp} is $\lambda\le\lambda_1$.
 For the same reason, a minimum of

 under the constraint $\nrm vp=1$ is negative if $\lambda>\lambda_1$.
-Incidentally, such a minimization provides a non constant nonnegative solution of \eqref{Eqn} (see \cite{MR2252974,DoEsLa2012}).
+Incidentally, such a minimization provides a non-constant non-negative solution of \eqref{Eqn} (see \cite{MR2252974,DoEsLa2012}).
 It is natural to wonder what happens when $p=2$.
 The reader is invited to check that by taking the limit as $p\to2$, one gets a logarithmic Sobolev inequality, which is of independent interest (see for instance \cite{MR1961176} or \cite{DoEsLa2012} for more results in this direction and further references).